Over the last several years, I’ve had the opportunity to try out a

 Alternative: Traditional Paper Budgeting

-monthly budget have done so by filling out a table by hand.
+Over the course of modern history, most people who have operated amonthly budget have done so by filling out a table by hand.
 You can

 find many of these online that you can easily print off for your own use – here’s a great example.